qkzk/fm/readme.md

   - [x] help display
   - [x] link any event to actionmap
   - [x] display every event in help
+- [x] FIX. displaying marks also shows a char from previous mode at end of line.
+Don't add "\n"...

 ## TODO